VisionLabs/torch-opencv/README.md

  3
 [torch.LongStorage of size 2]
 ```
-Transformation matrix M provided by Opencv has only rotation and scaling.
+Transformation matrix M provided by OpenCV has only rotation and scaling.
 You can add translation by adding [translationX translationY] to the last column of M.

 2) Transforming Image (Affine Warp)